Shredded Potato Cake with Leeks and CheesePhoto Credit : Keller + Keller

 Vermont’s Shelburne Farms is an education center for people interested in agriculture and conservation.
 This National Historic Landmark property is also a great place for a long walk, and Chef Rick Gencarelli runs the inn’s restaurant there–all good reasons to visit.
-This recipe is inspired by his work.
+This shredded potato cake recipe from September/October, 2008 is inspired by his work.
 Serve at your next brunch instead of hash browns, or at dinner next to a rare steak.

-- 3/4 cup grated Alpine-style cheese (such as Gruy
+3/4 cup grated Alpine-style cheese (such as Gruyere)

 Rinse potatoes well, but don’t peel.
 Shred on a box grater.
 Place shredded potatoes on a clean dishtowel and sprinkle with another generous pinch of salt and a few grinds of pepper.
 Toss potatoes with your hands to season.
 Gather towel corners together and twist (over a bowl or sink) to remove as much moisture as possible.